jakory/motion-tracker/README.md

 - You may need to install new video codecs so that the program can decode/encode video files.
 Installing a program such as [ffdshow] (http://sourceforge.net/projects/ffdshow-tryout/) can install many of the relevant codecs for you.

 ## Installation
-1.Download the MotionTrackerProgram.zip folder to your computer.
+1. Download the MotionTrackerProgram.zip folder to your computer.
-2.Un-zip the folder.
+2. Un-zip the folder.
-3.Double-click on the un-zipped folder.
+3. Double-click on the un-zipped folder.
-4.Open the folder "MotionTrackerProgram."
+4. Open the folder "MotionTrackerProgram."
-5.Double-click the file "MotionTracker.exe" to run the program.
+5. Double-click the file "MotionTracker.exe" to run the program.

 Note: If you download the source code, you can run the program by navigating to "MotionTracker\bin\x86\Release\" and double-clicking the file "MotionTracker.exe".